 - In the Elvis episode, while the fight with Gage an Sydney against two hired killers was awesome, it was also rather hilarious as they were all dressed as Elvis Presley at the time.

-At the end of the same episode, Gage comments how he could try to compete in the next Elvis impersonator contest and Trivette challenges him to sing, in which C.D. preps up the karaoke machine.
-Turns out despite Gage being a fighting Texas ranger who continously puts his life on the line to uphold justice, he has stage fright.
+- At the end of the same episode, Gage comments how he could try to compete in the next Elvis impersonator contest and Trivette challenges him to sing, in which C.D. preps up the karaoke machine.
+It turns out that Gage, despite being a fighting Texas Ranger who continuously puts his life on the line to uphold justice, has stage fright.

-In the crossover episode with Martial Law, Walker and Sammo interrogate a guy on the street.
+- In the crossover episode with Martial Law, Walker and Sammo Law interrogate a guy on the street.
 Walker threatens that if the mook doesn't tell them what they want to know, he'll have Sammo give him a "Chinese pretzel".
-The man spills his guts, not wanting to get pounded on.
+The man spills his guts, not wanting to get beaten up.
 After telling them what they wanted, Sammo hands the guy a literal pretzel.

-Trivette gets a letter from the IRS, stating he owes $700.
+- Trivette gets a letter from the IRS, stating he owes $700.
 He decides to fight this and hire a tax attorney to make them drop the charge.
-Good news is he won the case and no longer owes the IRS $700.
-The bad news is he now owes the tax attorney $1200 for his services.
+Good news: Trivette wins the case and no longer owes the IRS $700.
+The bad news?
+He now owes the tax attorney $1200 for his services.
 Bluntly put, Trivette is worse off than before.